picmi/help/docs/business/article/provisional-user.md

 # Adding provisional users

 Create provisional users when a person has **no email address currently available**.
 Provisional users are created with an application ready to apply for a specific job.
+Other than access details and no emails sent until the person enters a deliverable email address on their profile, they are identical to a normal user.

 Once you've [created a job](creating-a-job.md) (ideally [duplicated](duplicate-a-job.md)), it should be straight forward to add a person who does not have an email for a job.